copdips/copdips.github.io/_posts/2021/2021-06-27-python-datetime-utc-now.md

     title: ''
 ---

-Previously, when I needed a real utc now with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, I used to use the [strftime](https://docs.python.org/3.9/library/datetime.html#datetime.date.strftime) function or the [pytz](https://pypi.org/project/pytz/) module.
-But recently I just found that Python at least since [v3.5](https://docs.python.org/3.5/library/datetime.html#datetime.datetime.utcnow) has already provide it with builtin module: `datetime.now(timezone.utc)`
+Previously, when I needed a real UTC now with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, I used to use the [strftime](https://docs.python.org/3.9/library/datetime.html#datetime.date.strftime) function or the [pytz](https://pypi.org/project/pytz/) module.
+But recently I just found that Python at least since [v3.5](https://docs.python.org/3.5/library/datetime.html#datetime.datetime.utcnow) has already provide it with built-in module: `datetime.now(timezone.utc)`, and this is also the preferred method over [`datatime.utcnow()`](https://docs.python.org/3/library/datetime.html#datetime.datetime.utcnow)

 PS: `datetime.fromisoformat()` is release with python v3.7